 What about the separation of different recyclables (e.g. plastic, paper, and metal cans) - is it necessary to sort these at home?
 If your locality has only mixed recycling collection (called 'single-stream') then your job is easy.
 The exception here is glass and batteries - they should be recycled separately.
-The municipality will collect fully mixed loads and sort them at dedicated facilities using methods such as density separation, magnets and infrared technology.
-Infrared cameras can be used to determined specific plastic polymer types.
-You can read an overview of the recycling process by one UK locality here.
+The municipality will collect fully mixed types of recycling in waste streams.
+Ensuring your recycling goes in the correct bin is therefore important.